ultrasaurus/test-first-teaching/learn_ruby/hello/index.md

 ## Watch it fail

-You should see an error.
-Don't just ignore it!
-Try to read it and figure out what it's telling you.
+You should see an error. **Don't get scared!** Try to read it and figure out what the computer wants to tell you.
 Somewhere on the first line it should say something like

     no such file to load -- test-first-teaching/hello/hello (LoadError)

-That means that it is looking for a file called "hello.rb" and can't find it.
+That means that it is looking for a file called `hello.rb` and can't find it.

 ## Create hello.rb

-Open up hello.rb in a text editor.
+Open up `hello.rb` in a text editor.
 Save it.
 Run the spec again.

     spec hello_spec.rb